8 Ways to Stop Calorie Counting Obsessively

 4. Accept that it will take some time to retrain your brain.

 If you’ve been counting calories for years, the behavior probably feels automatic.
 You may be questioning your ability to stop.
 It is very normal to feel frustrated if the behavior doesn’t change right away.
-But according to a study published in the European Journal of Social Psychology, it takes AT LEAST TWO MONTHS for a new behavior to form and become automatic.
+According to a study published in the European Journal of Social Psychology, it takes at least 2 months for a new behavior to become consistent.
 Set realistic expectations for reducing/eliminating calorie counting behaviors.

-Try this: When you catch yourself thinking about the calories on the nutrition label, try and transition that thought to how the food will feel, both physically and mentally.
-(Example: Am I feeling physically satisfied by what I am eating?)
-This will help you better connect with the food itself, and will also help you to better connect with your own mind, body, and spirit.
+Try this: When you catch yourself thinking about calories on the nutrition label, try and transition that thought to how the food will feel, both physically and mentally.
+For example, ask yourself “am I feeling physically satisfied by what I am eating?”.
+A more mindful eating approach will help you better connect with the food itself, in addition to better connecting with your mind, body, and spirit.

-5. Learn the concepts of Intuitive Eating to help form a better relationship with your body and food.
+5. Learn the concepts of Intuitive Eating to help form a better relationship with food & your body.

-Intuitive eating (IE) may sound too good to be true, but it is actually a self-care model of eating that empowers you to become the expert of your own body.
-This concept was developed by two Registered Dietitians, Evelyn Tribole and Elyse Resch.
-Their 10 principles of IE range from “reject the diet mentality” to “discover the satisfaction factor” and “respect your body.”
-IE honors both physical and mental health.
+Intuitive eating may sound too good to be true, but it is actually a self-care model of eating that empowers you to become the expert of your own body.
+This concept was developed by two Registered Dietitians, Evelyn Tribole and Elyse Resch with the focus being on “rejecting the diet mentality” to “discover the satisfaction factor” and “respect your body.”
+Intuitive eating honors both physical and mental health.
 It focuses on the relationship around the food you eat rather than on using calorie counts and external factors to determine overall health.

-Try This: Educate yourself on the 10 Principles of Intuitive Eating by clicking here.
-Start incorporating these principles into your daily life.
+Try This: Educate yourself on the 10 Principles of Intuitive Eating and work with a registered dietitian to help you put the principles into practice!

 Do you view exercise as a form of punishment, or a way to forcefully change your body to meet society’s standards?
 Maybe you see exercise as a chore, and struggle with guilt and shame when admitting that you don’t even like it.
 If this sounds familiar, then you might never have experienced joyful movement.
+Similar to stopping calorie counting, joyful movement shifts focus away from the number on calories burned.
 Joyful movement is an approach to physical activity that focuses on pleasure and emphasizes choice.
 All types of movement are valid.
 To make joyful movement inclusive, all types of movement must be morally equal, even if they may have different purposes.
-There is no shame or guilt surrounding the need to rest or “take a day off.”
-Joyful movement helps you focus on all the wonderful things your body can do, in a spirit of gratitude.

 7. Work on your own mental health.